thomas694/bulk-downloader-for-reddit_with-saved-hashes/README.md

 #### --keep-hashes

-Hence the new option `--keep-hashes` that saves the hashes to two files `hash_list.json` and `hash_file_list.json` for the next run.
+This option saves the hashes to three files `hash_list.json`, `hash_file_list.json` and `hash_url_list.json` for the next run.
 On the next run they are loaded and updated with newly found files in the folder, if any.
 So it complements the option `--search-existing` and makes the workflow much more efficient.
 If the contents of your files regularly change outside these runs for any reason, don't use it as it is not searching for modified files locally.
-If it's an intended one time change you can just drop the two json files and start with a full scan again.
+If it's an intended one time change you can just drop the two json files `hash_list.json` and `hash_file_list.json` and start with a full scan again.
+Obviously, if you use this option, you shouldn't run multiple instances concurrently to download to the same folder.

+#### --save-hashes-interval

+By default, the hash list files are loaded at start and written at the end.
+As BDFR can be unexpectedly interrupted, you can specify after how many added hashes the files are additionally written to disk.
+Specify a value between 10 and 1000.

 #### --ignore-score